Tracking List: MAC 2026 - Agriculture

 SB1586 - Sen. Ben Brown (R) - Modifies provisions relating to solid waste management

-After October 1, 2027, an annual adjustment of fees collected for solid waste accepted shall be based on the percentage increase measured by the Consumer Price Index for All Urban Consumers for the preceding year.
+After October 1, 2027, an annual adjustment of fees collected for solid waste accepted will be based on the percentage increase measured by the Consumer Price Index for All Urban Consumers for the preceding year.

 Progress: House: In Committee